SethFalco/red-panda-emotes/CONTRIBUTING.md

 This will be a short document about any expectations, standards, or information you should know before you try to commit your own work, and how to contribute to this project if you're new to using git or GitLab.

 There are two ways to contribute to this repository:
-1. Draw something and just create an [issue][issues] attaching your emote and asking us to asking for it to be added.
+1. Draw something and just create an [issue][issues] attaching your emote and asking for it to be added.
 2. Using [`git`][git-scm] to pull the repository, add it yourself, push it back and make a merge request.

 Using git is **strongly** recommended as it allows you to take credit and have your name/email listed in the [contributors][contributors] of the project, however if you're feeling lazy you can just attach your contribution as an issue and one of the maintainers will manually add it if they like it.
-> Feel free to join out [Discord][discord] and ask someone for help if you're not sure how to use git, we'll try explain below though!
+> Feel free to join out [Discord][discord] and ask someone for help if you're not sure how to use git, we'll try to explain below though!

 <details>
     <summary><strong>Glossary</strong></summary>